facufrau/facufrau/README.md

 - 🔭 I’m currently working on QA Automation with Python and Selenium
 - 🌱 I’m currently learning Frontend Web Development (JS, HTML, CSS, React)
-- ⚡ I’m like doing challenges like Advent of Code with Python.
+- ⚡ I like doing challenges like Advent of Code with Python.
 - 📫 How to reach me: facufrau@gmail.com
 ### My Projects